Julia Montes: Early life

-Julia Montes was born Mara Hautea Schnittka on March 19, 1995, in Pandacan, Manila, Philippines, to a Filipino mother, Gemma Hautea, and German father, Martin Schnittka.
+Montes was born Mara Hautea Schnittka on March 19, 1995, in Pandacan, Manila, Philippines, to a Filipino mother, Gemma Hautea, and German father, Martin Schnittka.
 Schnittka left them when Montes was still a baby, and only her deaf mother raised her with the help of her grandmother, Flory Hautea.
 She has two younger brothers, Patrick and Paolo.
 She describes education as one of the tools to have a good life and she hopes to continuously work not just for herself but for her family as well.
 Montes has other relatives in Germany.
 In 2011, she finished high school with good grades at the Blessed Hope Christian School.

 At the age of 5, Montes began attending auditions and modeling agencies.
 She recalls the struggles she and her grandmother went through: commuting to castings, hurrying from school to shoots and missing a lot of family time in the process until she was cast in a milk brand, chocolate snack and fast food chain endorsements.
 However, she said she never competed with anyone and was just in the entertainment industry out of needs.
 Describing her ambitions as a child, Montes has said, "Since I was a child, I only had three dreams: to become a soldier, a chef and a flight attendant."